Kopa-H/obsidian-never-leave-graph-view/README.md

-# I Will Never Leave the Graph View
+# Never Leave the Graph View

 An Obsidian plugin for a graph-first workflow: **preview, edit, and create notes without ever leaving the graph view.**